Kong/docs.konghq.com/app/konnect/vitals/index.md

 days resolution data.

 **Traffic metrics**
-: Provide insight into which of your Services and Service versions are being used and how they are responding.
+: Provide insight into which of your services and service versions are being used and how they are responding.